Regenerative Livestyle Blog

 Worms-from-coffee-compost-pile

 Agriculture and forestry also need to improve their practices.
 An IFOAM report explains in 2009 that “agriculture currently accounts for 10-12% of global greenhouse gas emissions” (ruminants and deforestation mainly) whereas, “global adoption of organic agriculture has the potential to sequester up to the equivalent of 32% of all current man-made GHG emissions“.
-So we can choose to buy organic, plant trees, drink less milk… and again pressure governments so that they promote organics rather than throw some sand into their wheels.
+So we can choose to buy organic, plant trees, have less meat and dairy… and again pressure governments so that they promote organics rather than throw some sand into their wheels.

 We can choose to avoid plastic, to recycle, to grow our own food to build up our own soil… In fact, there are so many solutions, that it will be the object of another article!